The curriculum offers a broad and balanced education suited to students of all abilities and across the full age range.

-In order to fulfil these ideals, our five-year ‘through-curriculum’ model requires students to engage with a wide range of subjects in Years 7 and 8 and then provides a more bespoke approach through our ‘options routes’ in Years 9 to 11.
+In order to fulfil these ideals, our five-year ‘through-curriculum’ model requires students to engage with a wide range of subjects in Years 7 to 9 and then provides a more bespoke approach through our ‘options routes’ in Years 10 and 11.

 The school’s curriculum follows statutory requirements and the requirements of the National Curriculum.

-Students are set (based on KS2 data) so that they can learn with their peers of similar ability and to ensure that the teaching can be targeted to meet their academic needs and so reach their potential in Year 11.
+Students are set (based on KS2 data and/or a range of standardised assessments) so that they can learn with their peers of similar ability and to ensure that the teaching can be targeted to meet their academic needs and so reach their potential in Year 11.

-Termly data collection, based on a wide evidence base, ensures students’ progress is monitored and interventions are put in place for students who are considered to be ‘not on track’.
+Three yearly data collections, based on a wide evidence base, ensures students’ progress is monitored and interventions are put in place for students who are considered to be ‘not on track’.

-Within KS4 some ‘option’ subjects are all-ability groups however targeted teaching ensures appropriate challenge.
+Within KS4 some ‘option’ subjects are mixed ability groups however targeted teaching ensures appropriate challenge.

 Literacy, Numeracy and the use of new technologies are embedded within the delivery of all subjects.

-The offer for Years 9, 10 and 11 aims to maintain a broad and balanced curriculum at the same time as addressing the combination of subjects required within the Progress 8 measure and a commitment that all students access the English Baccalaureate.
+The offers for Years 10 and 11 aim to maintain a broad and balanced curriculum at the same time as addressing the combination of subjects required with the Progress 8 measure and a commitment that all students access the English Baccalaureate.